protecode-sc/helm-chart/README.md

 small root disks), `worker.storageClass` allows reserving work space for scanners from persistent volumes.
 This also makes the workers run as Kubernetes StatefulSets.
 Each worker pod reserves it's own workspace from persistent volume.

+It is recommended to keep `worker.concurrency` as 1 to isolate scanners from each other and to more efficiently use cluster resources.

 #### Worker Autoscaling